R Doradus

-R Doradus (HD 29712 or P Doradus) is a red giant variable star in the far-southern constellation Dorado.
+R Doradus (HD 29712 or P Doradus) is a red giant variable star in the far-southern constellation Dorado, close to the border with Reticulum.
 Its distance from Earth is 178 ly.
 Having a uniform disk diameter of 57±5 mas, it is thought to be the extrasolar star with the largest apparent size as viewed from Earth.

 Variability

-The visible magnitude of R Doradus varies between 4.8 and 6.6, which means it is usually visible to the naked eye, but in the infrared it is one of the brightest stars in the sky.
-With a near-infrared J band magnitude of −2.6, only Betelgeuse at −2.9 is brighter.
+The visible magnitude of R Doradus varies between 4.8 and 6.3, which means it is usually visible to the naked eye, but in the infrared it is one of the brightest stars in the sky.
+With a near-infrared J band magnitude of −2.65, only Betelgeuse and Antares at −2.9 and −2.73 (respectively) are brighter.
 In the infrared K band, it is sometimes the brightest star in the sky, although usually Betelgeuse is brighter.

-It is classified as a semiregular variable star of type SRb, indicating giants with slow poorly-defined variations, often alternating between periodic and irregular brightness changes.
+It is classified as a semiregular variable star of type SRb, indicating giants with slow poorly defined variations, often alternating between periodic and irregular brightness changes.
 Some studies show it alternating between periods of about 175 and 332 days, and a period of 117.3 days has also been identified.
 It has been likened to a Mira variable when its variations are relatively regular, although its amplitude of only 1.5 magnitudes is smaller than Mira variables.
+The star was discovered to be variable in 1874 by Benjamin Gould, and received the variable-star designation R Doradus.